TRURO - A second local community group has requested that Colchester County Council consider changes to its wind turbine bylaw.

-The turbine is owned by Colchester-Cumberland Wind Field Inc., which also has plans to erect another 800-kilowatt turbine and three 50-kilowatt turbines over the next few years.
+The turbine is owned by Colchester-Cumberland Wind Field Inc., which also has plans to erect a second 800-kilowatt turbine and three 50-kilowatt turbines over the next few years.

 The pair spoke of communication concerns with the company over discussions regarding turbine setbacks and noise issues and asked council to consider a number of changes to its existing bylaw.